History of the Library

 The systematic classification of books in the library was begun in 1925 under Miss Brown's administration.
 A new college administration building, Paterson Hall, was occupied in 1928, and in 1931 the library was placed in room 13.
 In 1937 under the WPA program, the attic (third floor) of Paterson Hall was remodeled and used as a library.

 In February 1943, an attempt was made to increase the library collection.
-Dr. Eliza Gleason of Atlanta University and Dr. Walter G. Daniels of Howard University were engaged as consultants for the library development.
-Students from Atlanta University School of Library Service were employed in recataloging the holdings of the library.
-A special cataloging staff was used during the summer of 1943 to accelerate recataloging which resulted in discarding approximately half the volumes.
+Dr. Eliza Gleason of Atlanta University and Dr. Walter G. Daniels of Howard University were engaged as consultants for the library’s development.
+Students from Atlanta University School of Library Service were employed in cataloging the holdings of the library.
+A special cataloging staff was used during the summer of 1943 to accelerate cataloging which resulted in discarding approximately half the volumes.
 At the end of the project, about 4,500 volumes were left.

 The old library building was constructed in 1948 and occupied during the fall of that year.
 It was given the name of the College's third President, George W. Trenholm.

 In September 1972, the Library became known as the Learning Resources Services with expanding capabilities and a volume count of 113,494.
-The name was changed again when the new library facility was completed in 1977 to University Library and Learning Resources located in the ultra-modern Levi Watkins Learning Center.
+The name was changed again in 1977 when the library facility was constructed in the Levi Watkins Learning Center.
+The University Library and Learning Resources was once again renovated in 2011, at which time the current name was established- the Levi Watkins Learning Center.